Part of a series on Konami. [View Related Entries]

 The Konami Code (a cheat code) is a sequence of button presses that usually unlocks special in-game features.
 Use of the code has become popular outside of video games as many websites have adopted the code to hide easter eggs within their sites.

 The code first appeared in the 1986 release of Gradius for NES (Nintendo Entertainment System).
+Created by programmer Kazuhisa Hasimoto, it was implemented as a dev tool as Hasimoto could not get past a part of the game, being quoted as saying "Because I was the one who was going to be using it, I made sure it was easy to remember."
 Later, the code was programmed into many Konami and Non-Konami games.
 The most popular use of the code was in the video game Contra, a two player shooter also for the NES.
-In Contra, use of the code granted thirty additional lives, dubbing it the “30 lives code”.
+In Contra, use of the code granted thirty additional lives, dubbing it the "30 lives code".
 There are many variations of the code, used in many games.
 The code itself is:

 (↑) (↑) (↓) (↓) (←) (→) (←) (→) (B) (A) (START)